dogweather/forkful/content/en/typescript/data-structures/using-associative-arrays.md

 weight: 15
 ---

-## What & Why?

-Associative arrays, or objects in TypeScript, let you use strings (or keys) to access value pairs.
-Programmers use them for more dynamic data access patterns compared to traditional arrays, providing a flexible way to structure and access data without being tied to numeric indexes.

 ## How to:
 Creating and using associative arrays in TypeScript is straightforward.
 Here's a basic run-through:

 ```TypeScript